develohpanda/insomnia-plugin-dev-tooling/README.md

 cd insomnia-plugin-dev-tooling
 npm install

-# Add the plugin into this directory
+# Add the plugin into this directory (don't forget the --pure flag)
 cd insomnia-plugin-dev-tooling
-npm run add insomnia-plugin-kong-declarative-config
+yalc add insomnia-plugin-kong-declarative-config --pure
 ```

 After installation, your directory structure should look like this: